Stoicism and CBT: Is Therapy a Philosophical Pursuit?

 What do Stoicism and CBT have in common?

-Stoicism and CBT overlap in several important ways.
-We will now look at three tenets of Stoicism that form the framework of cognitive-behavioral therapy: logic, acceptance, and control.
+So, let’s take a look at each of these three tenets of Stoicism that form the framework of cognitive-behavioral therapy.

 Logic